MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

 ## List of cmdlets for the scanner

-Because you now configure the scanner from the Azure portal, many of the cmdlets from previous versions are now deprecated.
-The cmdlets that remain are to install and upgrade the scanner, Other cmdlets for the scanner let you change the service account and database for the scanner, get the current settings for the scanner, and uninstall the scanner service.
-The scanner uses the following cmdlets:
+Because you now configure the scanner from the Azure portal, cmdlets from previous versions that configured data repositories and the scanned file types list are now deprecated.

+The cmdlets that remain include those that install and upgrade the scanner, change the scanner configuration database and profile, change the local reporting level, and import configuration settings for a disconnected computer.

+The full list of cmdlets that the preview version of the scanner supports:

 - [Get-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Get-AIPScannerConfiguration)